Peanut Butter Clouds

 Another gem from Alice Medrich’s Chewy Gooey Crispy Crunchy Melt-In-Your-Mouth Cookies, these meringues are salty-sweet and light as a cloud.
-Peanut butter lovers will love them plain — a crunchy, two-bite treat to satisfy the sweet tooth.
-Everyone else will love them served sundae-style as Medrich suggests: piled into bowls with vanilla ice cream and drizzled with warm chocolate or caramel sauce.
+Both meringue lovers and peanut butter lovers will love them plain — a crunchy, two-bite treat to satisfy the sweet tooth.
+Everyone else will love them served sundae-style as Medrich suggests: piled into bowls with creamy vanilla ice cream and drizzled with luscious warm chocolate or caramel sauce.
 Yum!

 Whisk until the egg whites are creamy white instead of translucent and hold a soft shape when the beaters are lifted.